Blog

 For other articles about recording meetings and conversations and producing transcripts go to: Audio transcription and transcripts.

-Sally-Anne Watson Kane has over 20 years’ experience recording research interviews and oral histories; transcribing audio recordings of interviews, focus groups, meetings, seminars and other events; and editing and proofreading transcripts.
+Sally-Anne Watson Kane has 30 years’ experience recording oral histories; transcribing audio recordings of interviews, focus groups, meetings, seminars and other events; and editing transcripts.

 Back To Blog